ctcherry/jquery-ui.labeled-slider/README.md

 Drawbacks
 ---------

-Currently some things are hardcoded, we are working to remove these restrictions.
+Currently some things are hardcoded.
+If you are looking to contribute, these would be a good place to start!

 - The `slide` event is set for you and not-overridable.
 - `range` mode is always enabled.